-In addition to the predictive accuracy, the system also integrates AI-generated recommendations to fur- ther assist users.
+In addition to the predictive accuracy, the system also integrates AI-generated recommendations to further assist users.
 These recommendations, generated by the Google Gemini model, provide personalized insights related to diabetes management.
-The rec- ommendations focus on lifestyle changes, dietary ad- justments, and tips for managing abnormal health parameters.
+The recommendations focus on lifestyle changes, dietary adjustments, and tips for managing abnormal health parameters.
 During user testing, the AI-generated recommendations received positive feedback, with users finding them relevant, clear, and actionable.
 The clarity of the suggestions and their practical applicability in everyday health management were highlighted as key strengths of the system.

-ducted a comparative analysis with existing diabetes prediction systems.
-This comparison highlighted the superior integration of machine learning and gen- erative AI in our approach.
-While traditional sys- tems typically provide only predictions, our system goes a step further by offering personalized, AI- generated recommendations tailored to each user's unique health data.
-This integration of predictive modeling with personalized advice enhances the over- all user experience and supports proactive healthcare management.
+To assess the system's overall effectiveness, we conducted a comparative analysis with existing diabetes prediction systems.
+This comparison highlighted the superior integration of machine learning and generative AI in our approach.
+While traditional systems typically provide only predictions, our system goes a step further by offering personalized, AI-generated recommendations tailored to each user's unique health data.
+This integration of predictive modeling with personalized advice enhances the overall user experience and supports proactive healthcare management.